palaeoware/SPIERS/README.md

 `sudo cp SPIERSview.desktop /usr/share/applications/`

 This will create entries for each package in the GNOME activities overview / launcher.
+Alternatively you can use alacarte to achieve this process using a GUI:

+`sudo apt-get update`
+`sudo apt-get install alacarte`

 #### macOS Catalina 64-bit - QT Creator + QT v5.x and VTK v8.2 (via Homebrew) using Clang 64-bit/XCode 11 toolchain